West Indies cricket team: West Indies women's cricket team

 Because of the women's side's relatively low profile, there are few well-known names in the game.
-The most notable is probably Nadine George, a wicket-keeper/batsman, who became the first, and to date only, West Indian woman to score a Test century, in Karachi, Pakistan in 2003–04.
+The most notable is probably Nadine George, a wicket-keeper/batsman, whose century in Karachi, Pakistan, in 2003-2004 is the only Test century scored by a West Indian woman.
 George is a prominent supporter of sport in the West Indies, and in particular, in her native St Lucia, and in 2005 was made an MBE by the Prince of Wales for services to sport.

 2016 saw the West Indies women win their first ICC world championship – the 2016 Women's World Twenty20, after beating three-time defending champion Australia by eight wickets at Eden Gardens with members of the men's team in the crowd to support.